QC-CALC Part File Utility Manual - 4.1

 Part File

-All of the part files from either the area specified in the Source Database are shown in the list from this area.
-Select the part file that has the column you wish to merge from the list.
+All of the part files from the area specified in the Source Database are shown in the list from this area.
+Select the part file with the column you wish to merge from the list.

 Column Type